nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ### Example 6: Command to Retrieve the Length of Text in an Edit Field Using a Custom NVDA Object {#example6}

 This app module for notepad provides a command to report the number of characters in edit fields.
-You can activate it using NVDA+l.
+You can activate it using `NVDA+l`.
 Notice that the command is specific to edit fields; i.e. it only works while you are focused in an edit field, rather than anywhere in the application.

-The following code can be copied and pasted in to a text file, then saved in the appModules directory with the name of notepad.py.
+The following code can be copied and pasted in to a text file, then saved in the `appModules` directory with the name of `notepad.py`.

 ```py
 import appModuleHandler